 Depending on government policy, tuition fees may rise with inflation in future years.
 Part-time tuition fees would be pro-rated accordingly to the number of credits you are studying.

 You will not have to pay these fees upfront.
 Eligible UK and EU students can apply for a tuition fee loan to cover the cost of their tuition fees from the government which you repay gradually through small monthly repayments.
 Full-time students will not start repaying their loan until the April after you leave university once you're earning over £25,000.
-This earning threshold will be adjusted annually in line with average earnings by the government.
+This earning threshold may be adjusted annually in line with average earnings by the government.

 UK students on full-time courses can apply for a package of maintenance funding from the government to help with general living costs and additional funding if you have children and/or a disability.
 Part-time students from England and Wales starting a course in 2018/19